-Booster seats are required if the child is between the ages of 4 and 8 and is less than four feet, nine inches tall.
+Booster seats are required by Tennessee law if the child is between the ages of 4 and 8 and is less than four feet, nine inches tall.
 The booster seat should meet Federal Motor Vehicle Safety Standards.
 The child should utilize the rear seat unless a rear seat is unavailable.
 If there is not a rear seat, then the booster seat should be used in accordance with the instructions of the vehicle manufacturer.
 90% of children under the age of 10 who are just using a seat belt should actually still be in a booster seat.

 In addition, if the belt does not fit properly across the shoulder of the occupant, seat belt roll-out can occur.
 In this scenario, the shoulder harness slips off the shoulder and the upper body is not properly restrained in the crash.
 This can cause the occupant’s head to strike something inside the vehicle.
 Even if the head is not injured as a result of seat belt roll-out, the impact forces will be absorbed entirely by the lap belt, which can often cause serious injuries to the internal organs.

 If you or a loved one has been injured in a car accident and would like to discuss your case in a free, no-obligation consultation, please call us.
 We will discuss your case with you and help you understand your options and your legal rights.
-Our award-winning lawyers handle all injury cases on a contingency basis and we advance all case expenses interest-free, so it will not cost you anything out of pocket to pursue your legal rights.
+Our award-winning lawyers handle all injury cases on a contingency basis and we advance all case expenses interest-free, so it will not cost you anything out-of-pocket to pursue your legal rights.